Dangerous wild animals licence

 - restrictions on the movement of the animal from the premises as specified on the licence

 - a requirement that the licence holder has a current insurance policy which ensures both licence holders and others against any liability caused by the animal.

 Conditions can be attached to a licence to ensure that the above are complied with.

 A licence is valid for two years from the date it is granted.

 When should I expect a decision?

 The Licensing Team must process your application before it can be granted.
 If you have not heard from us within three months of the application please contact us.
-You can do this online if you applied through the UK Welcomes service or use the contact details on the right.
+You can do this online if you applied through the UK Welcomes service or use the contact details at the bottom of this page.

 Failed application redress